Skip to content

 "Neatly sorted bedding, including cotton sheets and delicate fabrics, arranged in front of a washing machine to prevent bedding shrinkage."

-Bedding Shrinkage and Washing Temperatures: A Laundry Guide
+Bedding Shrink Washing Temperatures: Your Cozy Laundry Guide

 Key Takeaways:

-• Hot water (130°F or above) can cause certain fabrics to shrink or fade.
+• Hot water (130°F or above) can cause some fabrics to shrink or fade.

-• Cold water (80°F or lower) is ideal for delicate items like lingerie or wool fabrics.
+• Cold water (80°F or lower) is best for delicate items like silk or wool.

 Best Practices for Washing Bedding